 If your audience isn’t vegetarian, cook some ground sausage, drain it, and add it to the dish.
 Heavenly.

 Pecorino romano cheese

 Bring large kettle of salted water to a boil.
 Add pasta and cook for as long as package directions recommend.
 Drain pasta.

 Heat olive oil in large skillet over medium flame.
 Add broccoli rabe and cook stirring frequently until wilted, about 5-6 minutes.
 Turn the flame down to medium-low and push the broccoli rabe to the sides of the skillet leaving a space in the middle.
-Add garlic and red pepper flakes and cook gently for 1-2 minutes, taking care not to let it burn.
+Add garlic and red pepper flakes and cook gently for 1-2 minutes, taking care not to let the garlic burn.
 Add salt and pepper to taste.